 We are a dedicated team of investment professionals

 Nigol Koulajian is the Founder and Chief Investment Officer of Quest.
 Mr. Koulajian founded Quest in March 2001 to pursue his passion for quantitative investment research and strategy development, which he has focused on from the beginning of his career in the early 1990's.
 After lengthy research, Mr. Koulajian identified specific strategies using proprietary techniques that have been continuously enhanced over the past twenty-three years and became the basis for the growth of Quest.
-The firm, based in New York, manages $2.7 billion in assets and employs thirty-three people as of November 2022.
+The firm, based in New York, manages $2.3 billion in assets and employs thirty-nine people as of December 2023.

 In 2002, Mr. Koulajian started the NOK Foundation, which is committed to promoting the study and practice of yoga and meditation globally.
 Mr. Koulajian has acted as a board member of the Omega Institute and David Lynch Foundation.
 Mr. Koulajian earned an MBA in finance from Columbia Business School and a BS in electrical engineering from Notre Dame.